 The award was established in 1989 in memory of Professor Bator, a renowned scholar and teacher of federal courts and constitutional law.
 He taught at Harvard Law School from 1959 to 1982 and from 1983 to 1985, and at the University of Chicago from 1985 until his untimely death in 1989.
 He also served as Principal Deputy Solicitor General in 1982 and 1983.

-Prof. Garnett joined the Notre Dame Law School faculty in 1999.
-She received her B.A. from Stanford in 1992, where she graduated with honors and distinction in political science.
+Professor Garnett joined the Notre Dame Law School faculty in 1999.
+She received her B.A. from Stanford University in 1992, where she graduated with honors and distinction in political science.
 She received her J.D. from Yale Law School in 1995.

 Garnett’s primary research interests include property, land use, and local government law and education reform.
 She is a Fellow of Notre Dame’s Institute for Educational Initiatives and, from 2008-2010, a Provost Fellow.
 During the spring 2007 semester, Garnett was a visiting professor of law at the University of Chicago Law School.